Riversamet/CNN_Image_Classification/README.md

 Overall, the basic CNN model had validation and test set prediction accuracies of 95% and 96%, respectively, the model using augmented training data had accuracies of 68%, MNV2 with no trainable parameters in the base model had accuracies of 98%, and MNV2 with trainable parameters in the base model had accuracies of 98%.

-The poor performance of the model with augmented training data is likely due to minimal overfitting in the original model, which means that clouding the already-strong training signal with augmented data only lowers accuracy.
+The poor performance of the model with augmented training data is likely due to the minimal overfitting and strong performance of the original model, which means that clouding the already-strong training signal with augmented data only lowers accuracy.

 All other models had consistent and high recall, precision, and F1 scores across the board, with confusion matrices that showed near-perfect diagonals.
 All of this indicates that there was not a specific category of sign that confused models, but any inaccuracy by the model was generally distributed smoothly across multiple sign categories.